Skip to contents

 initial_estimate

 Optionally defines an initial estimate for the numerical likelihood optimization.
+Good initial estimates can improve the optimization process.
 Can be:

 • NULL (the default), in this case

-• applies a heuristic to calculate an initial estimate,
+• applies a heuristic to calculate a good initial estimate

-• or uses the true parameter values if data$controls$origin is TRUE.
+• or uses the true parameter values (if available and data$controls$origin is TRUE)

-• or an object of class parUncon, for example the estimate of a previously fitted model, i.e. the element model$estimate.
+• or an object of class parUncon (i.e., a numeric of unconstrained model parameters), for example the estimate of a previously fitted model (i.e. the element model$estimate).

 Value